-Our credit completion rate is a very important local metric that helps to monitor progress towards graduation.
-Credit completion has increased over the last two years.
-With additional supports in place, such as tutoring, our students were able to earn on average +61% more credits as compared to our baseline.
-Our English Language learners earned +26% higher credit completion rate more than the previous year.
-Students in the low-income and students with disabilities groups earned slightly more credit completion compared to the All group.
-We plan to increase our success with our students by increasing such support as tutoring, especially for all seniors.
+Our credit completion rates is a very important local metric that helps to monitor progress towards graduation.
+It has increased over the last two years.
+With additional supports in place, such as tutoring, our students were able to earn on average +17% more credits compared to the baseline.
+Our English Language Learners earned +13% higher credit completion rate than the previous year.
+Students in the low-income and Special Education groups earned +.20 and +.12 points higher, respectively, in credit completion compared to last year.
+However, they were slightly below the All-student group.
+The foster youth student group was +0.24 points above the All-student group.
+We expect to continue to increase our credit completion rates for all students so that they achieve 4.0 or higher each learning period.